Quantcast

 Counting Down to Turkey Time

-We had so much fun counting down to Halloween last month, that we had to do it again for November (and I’m sure for December too!)
-We’re removing one feather each day, counting down until the turkey gets gobbled on Thanksgiving.
+It’s almost turkey time!
+We had so much fun counting down to Halloween last month, that we decided to do it again for November (and I’m sure for December too!).
+We’re removing one feather each day to help us count down until the turkey gets gobbled on Thanksgiving.
+Your kids are going to love this activity.
+Make it a yearly tradition!

 Supplies for Turkey Countdown: